 Email marketing is one of the most popular methods of marketing products and services to target audiences, and for good reason!
 Email marketing is incredibly simple to set up and can grow your customer base exponentially.
 Here's a short guide to help get you started on setting up your own email marketing campaign.

-Get an opt-in form and email marketing software for your site
+Get an opt-in form and email marketing software for your website

 The most important thing you'll need before you start sending emails to anyone is their express permission to send them marketing emails.
 While you can technically buy email lists from sites online, this is never a good idea.
 People who don't specifically opt-in for emails from your business will most likely not buy from you, or ever pay attention to your emails at all.
 Any emails you send without permission is spam, and no one likes spam.

-There are several services online that make it easy to set up opt-in forms and start growing your email list quickly.
-Some of these services will have free tiers available while others will have a monthly fee.
+There are several email service providers online that make it easy to set up opt-in forms and start growing your email list quickly.
+Some of these email marketing services will have free tiers available while others will have a monthly fee.

 Entice customers to opt-in to your email list